laurinwagner/tracking_wo_bnw/README.md

 # Tracking without bells and whistles extension

 This repository provides an extension of the paper **Tracking without bells and whistles** (Philipp Bergmann, [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/), [Laura Leal-Taixe](https://dvl.in.tum.de/team/lealtaixe/)) [https://arxiv.org/abs/1903.05625].
-Instead of using bounding boxes to track objects, we do a full segmentation of each object.
+Instead of using bounding boxes to track objects, we (Laurin Wagner and Valentin Koch) do a full segmentation of each object.
 This was made possible by the MOTS dataset which provides pixelwise segmentations for some of the individual objects on four of the seven scenes of MOT17 Dataset.

 In addition to our [analysis](https://drive.google.com/open?id=1msNlHz0vjo9QW0cgqweB3-LtrvaMhVDx) of our approach and problems that arise when using MOTS dataset to improve the tracking on MOT17 Dataset, we also provide sample videos of the results.